-One unique method of doing this is to utilise the unused frequencies between the signals of existing TV channels, otherwise known as TV White Spaces.
+One unique method of doing this is to make use of the unused frequencies between the signals of existing TV channels, otherwise known as TV White Spaces.
 TV White Spaces are already being used by wireless devices, as long as they don’t interfere with TV broadcasters and other licenced users.

 White Space signals can travel long distances and are not obstructed by natural or man-made structures, allowing network operators to deliver fast, reliable, cost-effective broadband internet access to rural and hard-to-reach communities within the US.